 In the early summer when the geese are molting and can’t fly, the adults can be easily herded into a holding pen.
 This is called a “round-up.”
 The pen (a moveable fence made of netting) is set on dry, flat land, usually about 20 yards from the water.
 It should be 4 feet tall, made of snow fence or plastic or cotton net, supported every 5–10 feet with poles.
 The side facing the water should have V-shaped “wings” that funnel the birds into the pen.
 People in canoes or boats herd swimming geese toward the capture area.
 Then others walk slowly behind the geese with outstretched arms, herding the birds into the pen.
 Once the geese are in the pen, the open side is closed.
 The birds can then be handled.
 Young should be removed first, because if there are many birds in the pen, they might be trampled.
 In most cases, birds that are rounded up are then killed.
 Remember, if some of the birds migrated just before the molt period, you may need to return the next year to conduct another round-up.

 Cannon nets can capture many geese at once.
-Generally, a large, open area is baited with grain.
-Once enough geese are feeding, the net is fired over the flock.
+Generally, a large, open area is baited with grain or an area of water used often by geese.
+Once enough geese are present, the net is fired over the flock.
 The birds are then hand-captured.
 (The nets are propelled by explosives, so you may need to check local noise ordinances).